JeromeHadorn/YARA-JSON/README.md

 ```

 ## Improvements
-Addition of `value_contains` which can iteratate over lists/arrays.
+Addition of `regex_value_contains` which can iteratate over lists/arrays.